newhavenrb/conferences/Rich-Hickey-Keynote.md

 * "Simplicity is prerequisite for reliability."  - Dijsktra
 * "Programmers know the benefits of everything and the tradeoffs of nothing"
 * "You're complecting things right now"
+* "I have a hairball now that does it"

 ## Notes